eriknovak/template-experiment-project/README.md

 conda activate deneir-script
 ```

+### Install PyTorch

+Based on your CUDA drivers install the appropriate pytorch version.
+Please
+reference the instructions [here][pytorch]

 ### Deactivate the environment
 When the environment is not in use anymore deactivate it by running: